 The countries of residence of the participants in the online sections — and the countries where the satellite courses are located — are indicated in this map.

 Admission to the online sector of CopyrightX is free and is open to anyone at least 13 years of age, but enrollment is limited.
-We are no longer accepting applications for admission to the 2014 version of the course.
-For details concerning the application and admission processes for future versions of the course, see CopyrightX:Admission.
+The 2014 version of the course is now complete.
+For details concerning the application and admission processes for the 2015 version, see CopyrightX:Admission.

 The lectures, reading materials, maps, and recordings that have been developed for CopyrightX are also available for use by teachers and students in other settings.
 All of these materials are licensed under a Creative Commons License, the terms of which are available here.